Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Mathematical Foundations for Data Science/!MathematicalFoundationsIndex.md

 	- Lecture Notes: [[Week8MFDS]]
 	- Lecture Notes: [[Week8MFDS2]]

-#### Part 2
+#### Part 2 (Calculus / Induction / Counting)
-Part 2 of this subject was problem heavy, so notes are captured in the following pdf.
+Part 2 of this subject was problem heavy, so notes are captured in the [following pdf](https://github.com/Akhilsudh/BITS-WILP-Knowledge-Base/blob/master/docs/Knowledge%20Base/Assets/PDFs/MathNotes.pdf).
 Problems are not completely solved since this is only the notes captured during the live lecture itself.

 - Note Summary: [[EmbeddedNotesMFDS]]